 But when you look at “source/medium” in your traffic reports, you might see some users listed as direct/none.

 Direct/none means Analytics can’t determine an entrance source for a particular user.
-It has received no referral information for this user and can’t tell you exactly how they came to be on your site.
+It has received no referral information for this user and can’t tell you exactly how their session on your site started.
 Not super helpful, we know, but this term is a catchall for visitors who, for some reason or another, aren’t able to be tracked from an entrance source.
 You can also just refer to this traffic as “direct.”

 Luckily, you can dive further into the direct/none category in your traffic reports to learn about and analyze this traffic in a meaningful way.
 You can also reduce your direct traffic and clean up your data.
 We’ll discuss that in the upcoming sections, but first, let’s talk about why a user might end up in the direct/none bucket in Google Analytics.